bradhowes/SoundFonts/SoundFontInfoLib/README.md

+# Generated Tables

+There are some lookup tables that are generated at compile time in order to speed up startup time.
+These tables are defined in
+`DSPTables.hpp` and `MIDI/ValueTransformer.hpp`.
+There is a custom build phase for `SoundFontInfoLib` called `Create DSPGenerated.cpp File` that generates this file.
+This works ok as long as a full rebuild is done.

+The `Generated` folder points to `DerivedData/SoundFonts/Build/Intermediates.noindex/SoundFontInfoLib.build/DerivedSources`.
+This is where the `DSPGenerated.cpp` file will be found.

 # Notes

 This library parses valid SF2 files, extracting preset information and file metadata.
 The SoundFonts app and AUv3 app extension use it to obtain the set of presets in the SF2 file.
 However, at present they rely on Apple's AVAudioUnitSampler to deal with rendering audio from the presets.
 The ultimate goal is to do everything ourselves, and there are some `render` classes to do just this.

 ## SF2 Format

 A 'PHDR' sub-chunk defines a preset.
 Each one should have unique (wPreset, wBank) values.
 If the same, the first one wins. if wPreset > 127 or wBank > 128 then technically it cannot be accessed via MIDI but it is still considered valid.

 A 'PBAG' sub-chunk defines the zones of the presets.
 A preset can have more than one.
 The first zone can be a *global* zone if the last generator in the wGenNdx is *not* an Instrument generator.
 There cannot be a global